Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.

-- Cardinals pitchers combine to allow 136 home runs (one per game), the least in baseball.
+- Cardinals pitchers combine to allow the fewest home runs in baseball (137 total, one per game).

+- The Cardinals will send Thompson (3-5) out to make his fifth start of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts through 39 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Philadelphia Phillies, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.
+- The lefty's most recent time out came on Tuesday against the San Diego Padres, when he tossed four innings, surrendering two earned runs while allowing five hits.

+- The 25-year-old has put together a 3.92 ERA and 10.8 strikeouts per nine innings in 20 games this season, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.